csstree/csstree/docs/traversal.md

 Reverses the visit order of children nodes and properties (from last to first).

+Caveats:
-> NOTE: The `reverse` option is not an inversion of natural visit order, it's just reverse an order of iterations through properties and list items.
+- The `reverse` option is not an inversion of natural visit order, it's just reverse an order of iterations through properties and list items.
 For a complete inversion `enter` and `leave` handlers must be swapped either, e.g. for `walk(ast, { enter: fn })` the inverted visit order can be reached by `walk(ast, { reverse: true, leave: fn })`.